Widget

 ## view\_widget.xml

-Fill this file with the contents that you require to be displayed when the user is creating the widget in the dashboard.
+Fill this file with the content you want to display when the user creates the widget in the dashboard.

 ## LICENSE and README.md